Music Gateway

 There are a lot of elements that go into creating a piece of music.
 It is important that as someone who shares their art with other people, it’s only fair that you receive the credit for doing so.
 And you protect your creation.

-In this section, we will go through the different elements of copyright on a piece of music.
-So what are all these various rights?
+In this section, we will go through the different elements of copyright on a piece of sheet music.
+So what are all these various music rights?
 Well, the main ones are:

-• Copyright in the music and the lyrics of the underlying song – otherwise often referred to as “publishing rights”.
+• The copyright holder in musical works and the lyrics of the underlying song – otherwise often referred to as “publishing rights”.
 Writing includes not just the lyrics and topline but the composition as well;

 • Copyright in the sound recording of that song – otherwise often referred to as the “master rights”;

 • Mechanical rights – the right to reproduce a song in a “mechanical” format.
 In other words, on vinyl, CD, DVD, Blu-Ray, a stream or a download.
-Each and every very time a song is replicated this way, a royalty is paid to whoever owns or controls the copyright in that song.
+Each and every very time a song is replicated this way, a royalty is paid to whoever owns or controls the copyright in that song’s music rights.

 Music Rights